I closed my eyes and blew out the candles and wished with all my might:

 This was a good thing to discover.
 Because, with this discovery comes a self-acceptance.
 And it enables a more meaningful connection with others.
 In other words, you're not as weird and different as you thought.
 It took me way too many years to discover this.
 This site will help you gain some insight much sooner, in a much shorter time than it took me.

-"I'm thinking of creating a website about my mother," I dared to announce to only a few acquaintances.
-What do you think?
-Do you think I should go for it?"
-Of course I was really asking for encouragement but I was too timid admit that.
+I was really asking for encouragement but I was too timid to admit that.
 Wouldn't you think they'd give some encouragement?
 Nope.
 Almost everyone told me no!

 At least, I like to think so.